 To be there for your children you also need to look after yourself and your own physical and mental health.

-Alienated Children first is a victims lobbying group run by volunteers and we do not get any funding for support, counselling or legal services so unfortunately we do not have the resources to help victims directly.
+Alienated Children First is a victims lobbying group run by volunteers and we do not get any funding for support, counselling or legal services so unfortunately we do not have the resources to help victims directly.

-If you are in need of help because of stress or suffering as a victim of abuse or you need legal assistance please consider the organisations below that we refer people to
+If you are in need of help because of stress or suffering as a victim of abuse or you need legal assistance please consider the organisations below that we refer people to.

 Feel free to share your story with us by email at this address firstname.lastname@example.org but please note the requirements of privacy and not to reveal any court related deltails that could be a breach of the in-camera rule and that this is not monitored and we do not have resources for supporting people.

-Samaratins help those have a difficult time who need to speak to someone – you can call them on 116 123 or contact them through their website https://www.samaritans.org/ireland/samaritans-ireland/
+Samaritans help those have a difficult time who need to speak to someone – you can call them on 116 123 or contact them through their website https://www.samaritans.org/ireland/samaritans-ireland/

 Mens Aid help male victims of abuse and have practical advice on Parental Alienation on their website you can contact them on 01-5543811 or https://www.mensaid.ie/faq/parental-alienation